SteinsGatep001/re-cwe-prompts/README.md

 - `checklists/` — Analysis, fix, and reporting checklists
 - `playbooks/` — Scenario-focused guides that combine workflows (e.g., static resources)
 - `templates/` — Report and summary templates used by workflows
+- `targets/` — Guidance for storing per-target sensitive data locally (gitignored at root as `targets-local/`)
+- `.gitignore` — Inside this folder, `targets-local/` and `reports-private/` are also ignored for standalone use
+ - `tutorials/` — Step-by-step guides (e.g., initializing target info JSON)
 - `INDEX.md` — Quick index linking CWEs and workflows
 - `README_zh-CN.md` — 中文使用说明